 Appium Parallelism and Concurrency

 Test automation is meant to enable parallelism and concurrency.
-Running a test script on any number of devices should be always the goal when using test automation as it enables fast test run launches and instant results, and the possibility to quickly iterate issues on app under development.
+Running a test script on any number of devices should be always the goal when using test automation as it enables fast test run launches and instant results, and the possibility to quickly iterate issues on the app under development.
 In addition, manually starting test runs device by device doesn’t fit well to this sort of agile thinking with mobile test automation.

 Because of this sort of limitations test automation using Appium should be always unlimited to any concurrent test runs, on any number of real mobile devices.
 That makes the development and testing agile with faster turnaround, and result in better quality and more robust apps.
 The major difference is how the test is launched, not in how it is executed or what number of devices are selected for testing.
 The picture below illustrates in its simplicity how these two things are different:

-A quick glance gives the impression that there isn’t much difference on these two.
-First one (above) illustrates an Appium session where each mobile device is initiated separately, test session will be conducted normally on those devices, and eventually results are pulled back to the environment/computer from where the test was launched.
+A quick glance gives the impression that there isn’t much difference between these two.
+First one (above) illustrates an Appium session where each mobile device is initiated separately, the test session will be conducted normally on those devices, and eventually, results are pulled back to the environment/computer from where the test was launched.
 The below illustrates a use case where test and application have been uploaded to the server that automatically starts sessions on selected (not hardcoded) devices, and maintains results in the same location.
 Let’s drill deeper with these examples.

 Appium desired capabilities take various aspects into consideration: automation engine, full platform definition (OS, version etc), device to be used and its parameters (name, orientation, locale etc), application (name/link, run details, timeouts), and many others related to launch, execution or device session.
 For instance, setting (hardcoding) something in desired capabilities wouldn’t make it easy to scale up for a myriad of devices, but instead, all these would need to be hardcoded in these desired capabilities.
 The nature of this comes from the Selenium and Webdriver where no additional devices were meant to be used for the execution and it only took a scale of different browsers etc. into consideration.